mrstegeman/recipes/content/recipes/amish-style-baked-oatmeal-with-apples-raisins-walnuts/index.md

 ## Ingredients
 * 2 cups old-fashioned rolled oats (not instant)
-* 3/4 cup light brown sugar
+* ¾ cup light brown sugar
 * 1 cup walnuts or pecans, divided
-* 1/2 cup raisins
+* ½ cup raisins
 * 1 teaspoon baking powder
 * 2 teaspoons cinnamon
-* 1/2 teaspoon salt
+* ½ teaspoon salt
 * 2 large eggs
 * 2 cups milk
 * 1 teaspoon vanilla extract
 * 4 tablespoons unsalted butter, melted, plus more for greasing the dish
-* 2 tart yet sweet baking apples, such as Honey Crisp, peeled and cut into 1/2-inch chunks (about 2 cups)
+* 2 tart yet sweet baking apples, such as Honey Crisp, peeled and cut into ½-inch chunks (about 2 cups)

 ## Directions
 * Preheat the oven to 325°F. Grease an 8 or 9-inch baking dish with butter.
-* In a medium bowl, combine the oats, brown sugar, 1/2 cup of the nuts, raisins, baking powder, cinnamon and salt.
+* In a medium bowl, combine the oats, brown sugar, ½ cup of the nuts, raisins, baking powder, cinnamon and salt.
 Mix well.
 * In another bowl, break up the eggs with a whisk; then whisk in the milk and vanilla until well combined.
 * Add the milk mixture to the oat mixture, along with the melted butter.
 * Scatter the apples evenly on the bottom of the prepared baking dish.
 Pour the oatmeal mixture over top and spread evenly.
-Sprinkle remaining 1/2 cup nuts on top.
+Sprinkle remaining ½ cup nuts on top.
 Bake for 40-45 minutes, until the top is golden and the oats are set.
 Serve warm or at room temperature.